Leslie Fitzpatrick: Professional

-International
+International career

 After representing the country on various youth levels, Fitzpatrick made his debut for the Trinidad and Tobago national football team on November 24, 2004, against Puerto Rico.
 He scored his first and only international goal thus far against Saint Vincent and the Grenadines on January 5, 2005, at the Digicel Caribbean Cup 2005.
 He has earned 33 caps for the Soca Warriors as of June 23, 2008.

 Coaching career

 He became head coach of Toronto Skillz FC of League1 Ontario in Canada.
 In 2017, he used himself as a player.
 In 2018, he became the head coach of the George Brown College women's soccer team.

-International Goals
+Career statistics

 Scores and results list T&T's goal tally first.